About Wardrobe for Opportunity

 Our History

-Founded in 1995 to address often overlooked, yet critical barriers to finding and retaining employment, WFO has served nearly 20,000 low-income individuals referred from over 150 partner social service and job-training agencies across the Bay Area.
-Our clients face significant barriers including poverty, drug abuse, disabilities, racism, recent incarceration, and homelessness; 80% are single parents, 73% receive government assistance, and 85% of our clients are minorities.
-WFO's programs consistently help our clients overcome challenges to accomplish their goals and achieve success.
+Founded in 1995 to address often overlooked, yet critical barriers to finding and retaining employment, WFO has served nearly 30,000 low-income individuals referred from over 40 partner social service and job-training agencies across the Bay Area.
+Founded originally to provide professional clothing for women, Wardrobe for Opportunity has expanded to provide in-depth, 360 degree professional development for men and women.

 Vision Statement